vyanni/GrowAGarden/README.md

 - Access flower page

 ### API Endpoints
-- `POST /Register` - registers user initial data such
+- `POST /Register` - registers user initial data such as name, weight, age, gender, etc
-- GET/login - gets user information
+- 'GET/login' - gets user information needed to display on the UI, or for any calculations needed

 ### Technologies Used
 - Java 21